-The Liquor Licence and Control Act, 2019 (LLCA) will come into force on November 29, 2021.
-It will provide the Registrar with the authority to establish standards and requirements in the following areas of liquor regulation:
+The Liquor Licence and Control Act, 2019 (LLCA) came into force on November 29, 2021.
+It provides the Registrar with the authority to establish standards and requirements in the following areas of liquor regulation:

 - The responsible sale, wholesale, supply, delivery, and consumption of liquor

 - Training related to the responsible sale, wholesale, supply, delivery and consumption of liquor

 - Addressing unlawful activities in licensed or permitted premises

 - Licensed and permitted premises, accommodation, equipment and facilities

 - Advertising and promotional activities

 - Keeping of records, including financial records

 - Other matters related to the conduct of licensees and permit holders or the operation of licensed or permitted premises

 These standards are set out in this document, the Registrar’s Interim Standards and Requirements for Liquor (Interim Standards).
 Licensees and permit holders are responsible for meeting all Interim Standards that apply to their licence type or permit type, as well as all applicable laws and regulations, including the LLCA and regulations thereunder.